GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
+> ### Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.
 >
-> ~ *Ken Thompson*
+> ~ *Chris Sacca*

 ---
 ## 🏎 Quick Facts